maplanaga/liftoff-pro/README.md

 # Bricked it!
 Don't worry - even if you upload toxic nonsense to the device, you cannot brick it - the bootloader is stored in a protected area of flash.
 If your new firmware doesn't boot, you'll get stuck at step (3) above, or with a crashed unit.
 Simply repeat the above process with the shipping firmware image (resources/Launchpad Pro-1.0.154.syx) to restore your unit to the factory defaults.
 Better yet, fix the bugs :)

-# The API
-The API works in two directions - from the HAL (hardware abstraction layer) to the app, and from the app to the HAL.
-The HAL calls into your app to:

-- Receive user events from the pads and buttons
-- Receive messages from the MIDI/USB ports
-- Receive a tick message to drive timer based code

-By calling into the HAL, your app can

-- Write colours to the LEDs
-- Send messages to the MIDI/USB ports

-The best way to learn about these is to read the documentation in app.h, and to study the (very basic) example code!

-Currently the HAL/app interface does not support reading or writing the flash memory.

 # Debugging
 We decided not to support or encourage using a hardware debugger, as opening a Launchpad Pro to fit a debugging header can easily damage the FSR (force sensitive resistor) sheet.